santex/fractal/README.md

 fractal
 =======

-fractal rendering with lua and cairo requires `lua-lgi`.
+fractal rendering with lua and cairo. requires `lua-lgi`.